Self-Guided Tours & Trips in Portugal

 Plot your own course through Portugal's Douro Valley with GPS-guided routes from Miranda do Douro to Porto.
 Choose between easy (9km) and challenging (22km) daily sections, with luggage transfers included.
 Visit São João das Arribas viewpoint and Europe's largest juniper plantation at your own pace.

-Duration 8 days Destinations Miranda do Douro, Sendim, Torre de Moncorvo, Porto Age Range Ages 16+ Operated in English, Portuguese, Spanish Operator Authentic Trails From
+Duration 8 days Destinations Porto, Miranda do Douro, Douro International Natural Park, Sendim, Torre de Moncorvo, Pocinho Age Range Ages 16+ Operated in English, Portuguese, Spanish Operator Authentic Trails From

-What our customers ask about Self-Guided Tours in Portugal
+What our customers ask about Self-Guided Tours & Trips in Portugal

 When is the best time to take a self-guided tour in Portugal?